Avatar: The Last Airbender season 3

 Book Three: Fire is the third and final season of Avatar: The Last Airbender, an American animated television series created by Michael Dante DiMartino and Bryan Konietzko.
-The series stars Zach Tyler Eisen, Mae Whitman, Jack DeSena, Jessie Flower, Dante Basco, Dee Bradley Baker, Greg Baldwin (replacing Mako Iwamatsu), Grey DeLisle, and Mark Hamill as the main character voices.
+The series stars Zach Tyler Eisen, Mae Whitman, Jack DeSena, Michaela Jill Murphy, Dante Basco, Dee Bradley Baker, Greg Baldwin (replacing Mako Iwamatsu as Iroh, who died in July 2006), Grey DeLisle, and Mark Hamill as the main character voices.

 The final season focuses once again on Avatar Aang, now seeking to learn Firebending, and his friends Katara, Sokka, and Toph, who must defeat the tyrannical Fire Lord Ozai before the arrival of Sozin's Comet.
-Concurrently, it also follows the story of Prince Zuko, who is finally welcomed back into the Fire Nation after betraying his uncle Iroh and helping his sister Azula conquer Ba Sing Se in Book Two.
+Concurrently, it also follows Prince Zuko, who is finally welcomed back into the Fire Nation after betraying his uncle Iroh and helping his sister Azula conquer Ba Sing Se in Book Two.

-Book Three: Fire premiered on Nickelodeon on September 21, 2007.
-It consisted of 21 episodes and concluded with the four-part series finale "Sozin's Comet" on July 19, 2008.
+The third season aired on Nickelodeon from September 21, 2007 to July 19, 2008, consisting of 21 episodes and concluding with the four-part series finale "Sozin's Comet".
 Like the previous seasons, it received critical acclaim, with many praising it as a satisfying conclusion to the series.
 Between October 30, 2007 and September 16, 2008, Paramount Home Entertainment released four DVD volumes and a complete boxset.

-The season was followed by the comic trilogy series The Promise which is set one year after the four-part series finale.
+The season was followed by the comic trilogy series The Promise which is set one year after the series finale.

-A sequel series, The Legend of Korra, aired on Nickelodeon from April 14, 2012 to December 19, 2014.
+A spin-off sequel series, The Legend of Korra, aired on Nickelodeon from April 14, 2012 to July 25, 2014, then on Nick.com from August 1 to December 19, 2014.
 Set seventy years after the finale, the series follows Avatar Korra of the Southern Water Tribe, the successor of Avatar Aang.